-- (2) On hoists with two parts of chain: remove hex socket head screw in lower lock plate.
+- (2) On double reeved hoists, remove hex socket head screw in lower lock plate.
 Remove lower lock plate.
-Rotate suspension lug to selected position and replace lock plate and hex socket head screw. - (3) On hoists with three parts of chain: the hanger bracket must first be removed from the hoist to provide access to suspension nut per Section VII, Paragraph 7-2.a.(4) and Figures 7-1 and 7-2.
+Rotate suspension lug to selected position and replace lock plate and hex socket head screw. - (3) On triple reeved hoists, the hanger bracket must first be removed from the hoist to provide access to suspension nut per Section VII, Paragraph 7-2.a.(4) and Figures 7-1 and 7-2.

 To removed lug bolt, follow instructions in Section VII, Paragraph 7-3.b.(3).
 With bolt removed lift lug from hanger and reposition as desired.
-The lug is located and prevented from turning by integral lugs on adjacent surfaces of the lug and the hanger .
+The lug is located and prevented from turning by integral lugs on adjacent surfaces of the lug and the hanger.
 Reinstall lug bolt, spherical washers and nut.
 Align hole in nut and lug bolt.
-Drive grooved pin through nut and suspension bolt to a position flush with nut, or not more than 1/8" protruding.
 Reassemble hanger bracket to hoist.